Mushroom-Daemon/doks/content/docs/psych_triggers/objections.md

 By dong this, you come across as honest and trustworthy.
 It lowers defenses and opens them up to the real benefits of your product or service.

+  • :To make it easy, we provide you with the tools.
+In our tests, it only took five minutes for somebody with very little mechanical skill to put it together."

 Try It:

 List all objections on one side of a piece of paper. then, how can you resolve those and turn them into opportunities?
 In your copy, only raise serious concerns--not the little stuff.